johnolinda/relationships-small-group-study/03-gods-workshop.md

 God uses relationships to lead us into growth and sanctification.
 I need to make God's purpose for relationships my purpose as well.
 I need to see relationships as a gift from God and work through the issues in relationships to become more like Jesus.
 So, in your relationships, whose agenda will you seek: God's or your own?

-The following statements are good and show positive areas in a relationship, but can you identify the underlying agenda in these statements?
+The following statements show positive parts of a relationship.
+But can you identify the hidden agenda in these statements?

 * "I am so happy we don't argue like we used to."
 * "I just love being with you."